If you’re a parent, you’ve likely worried about your kids falling behind in their academic studies as a result of distance learning this year.

 So she doesn’t have to worry about her kids relying on anything gimmicky or trendy that won’t stand the test of time.

-In fact, the math concepts in Elephant Learning are appropriate for kids aged 2 through 16.
+In fact, the math concepts in Elephant Learning are appropriate for kids aged 2 and up.
 So both Hunter and Makenna can rely on Elephant Learning to keep teaching them through high school.

 It will continue to dynamically adjust to their strengths and weaknesses, making sure no math concept is overlooked.